2149: The Aftermath

 2149: The Aftermath (also known as ESC, Darwin, and Confinement) is a Canadian science fiction film directed by Benjamin Duffield and written by Robert Higden.
 The film stars Molly Parker, Nick Krause, Juliette Gosselin, Cassidy Marlene Jaggard, Jordyn Negri, and Daniel DiVenere.

 Principal photography on the film commenced June 2014 in Greater Sudbury, Ontario, Canada, and wrapped-up July 2014.
 Suki Films is producing the film with Nortario Films, based in Greater Sudbury.
 The film was financed by Telefilm Canada, the Northern Ontario Heritage Fund Corporation, the Ontario Media Development Corporation, and the Harold Greenberg Fund.
-It is scheduled for release summer 2016.
+It was released summer 2016.

 Plot

-Set in an oppressive, post-apocalyptic future, resulting from a world-wide biological war, survivors live in small cement modules with little more than a computer which connects them to their job, food and entertainment.
-After nine years, a young man (portrayed by Nick Krause) is forced out into the real world when his module is left without power by a lightning strike and discovers truths about that world and his own life that he never dreamed of.
+Set in an oppressive, post-apocalyptic future, resulting from a world-wide biological war, people live in small cement modules with little more than a computer which connects them to their job, food and entertainment.
+Some people work to control drones, which survey the outside world and capture humans.
+Darwin, a young boy is left in a pod by his mother, who promises to come back for him.
+After nine years, Darwin (portrayed by Nick Krause) is forced out into the real world when his module and alarm is left without power by a lightning strike and discovers truths about the world and his own life that he never dreamed of.
+He comes across a family in hiding living together in the wilderness, and becomes part of their family.
+He becomes friends with Dara, a young woman who teaches him how to speak.
+Darwin makes the difficult decision to leave in order to search for his mother.
+He finds his mother's pod and after a close encounter with a drone, realizes there's people watching, but nobody capturing.
+After kissing his mother goodbye, he returns to his life in the wilderness with Dara.

 Cast

 Release

-Suki International has set the film for a winter-spring 2016 release.
+Suki International set the film for a winter-spring 2016 release.